Chloroprene vs. Nitrile Gloves

 Chloroprene has a tensile strength rating of 10 Mpa before aging, and retains that same strength after aging.
 Elongation after aging is 650% verses 750% before.
 What does this mean?
 The glove wont tear under extended wear, and it conforms to the fit of your hand.

 A 6.0 mil thick chloroprene glove is more comfortable than an equally thick latex glove.
-And, you wont compromise dexterity.
-Nurses that buy from Harmony report that nylon glove liners protect their skin from irritation.
+And you won’t compromise dexterity.
+Some people benefit from wearings cotton or nylon glove liners to protect their skin from irritation.

 Broad Chemical Resistance

 Chloroprene has exceptional chemical resistance and you can see the full chart here.
 Expect consistent protection from chloroprene gloves, especially gloves that are produced in ISO 9001 cleanroom environments.
 Producing gloves in cleanroom settings yields lower defect rates.

 What is Chloroprene Rubber?